 In 1972 The Human Instinct's ace guitarist was the Fourmyla's Martin Hope.

-Martin and I were good friends and shared a mutual interest in acoustic folkblues genre.
+and shared a mutual interest in acoustic folkblues genre.

 When a decision was made to expand the Human Instinct into a quartet, Martin put my name forward and I successfully auditioned with the band.